di-unipi-socc/DockerAnalyser/README.md

 ```

 As a consequence, users cannot specify more complex queries, e.g., by imposing requirements on the
-software distributions an image must support
+software distributions an image must support -->

-## What is DockerFinder ?
+## What is DockerLambdaAnalyser ?

+## Example of Lambda package
 ```
 DockerFinder is a microservice-based prototype that permits searching for images based on multiple attributes.